tw3lveparsecs/azure-mcp-copilot-workshop/exercises/03-azure-ai-search/README.md

    Show me details about the search service [your-search-service-name]
    ```

-### Exercise 3.2: Creating a Search Service with Azure CLI
+### Exercise 3.2: Creating a Search Service with Azure MCP

 1. Ask GitHub Copilot to help you create a search service:
    ```
-   Help me create a new Azure AI Search service named 'search-copilot-demo' in East US region in the resource group 'rg-copilot-demo' with the free tier (or basic if free isn't available)
+   Help me create a new Azure AI Search service named 'search-copilot-demo' in Australia East region in the resource group 'rg-mcp-workshop' with the free tier (or basic if free isn't available)
    ```
 2. Review and execute the command that Copilot suggests
 3. Verify the service was created by asking: